 In order to advance from Materials Analyst I to Materials Analyst II, III or IV, an individual will have the option of completing all the required P.M.A.C.
-(Purchasing Management Association of Canada) technical courses via the SMT (Supply Management Training) or the SCMP (Supply Chain Management Professional) program, the C.I.T.T.
-(Canadian Institute of Traffic and Transportation) courses OR the A.P.I.C.S.
-(Association for Operations Management) C.P.I.M.
+(Purchasing Management Association of Canada) technical courses; Supply Chain Canada technical courses via the SMT (Supply Management Training) or the SCMP (Supply Chain Management Professional) program, the C.I.T.T.
+(Canadian Institute of Traffic and Transportation) courses or the A.P.I.C.S.
+(Association for Operations Management); ASCM (Association of Supply Chain Management) C.P.I.M.
 (Certified Professional Inventory Management) modules.